dajtmullaj/ConstellationNet/docs/index.md

 | **Photo 32 × 32**            |   | 31.80 ± 0.25            | 40.39 ± 0.24 |
 | **Photo 94 × 94**            |   | 54.59 ± 0.64            | 70.05 ± 0.23 |

-We can see that we did not manage to reach the accuracy obtained by the authors of PACS.
+We can see that we did not manage to reach the accuracy obtained by the authors of PACS (which was 89.50).
 However since we only used less than half of the original image size, we expect, given higher resources, that ConstellationNet will be able to produce close to state of the art performance for PACS.

 ### Discussion
 Using ConstellationNet and few-shot learning also has its downsides.
 We found out that using this method, training is still a very important part.
 If there is too little training, the accuracy will significantly be lower.
 This might be counterintuitive since given the smaller datasets one might expect the model to converge to an optimal local minima at a faster rate.